Persistence-Robust Break Detection in Predictive CoVaR Regressions: Stability of the VIX as a Systemic Risk Predictor

 More formally, consistent with \citet{HZ12}, we find that the VIX is somewhere on the borderline of stationarity.
-The AR(1) coefficient estimate is 0.965, and the KPSS test rejects the null of stationarity at any conventional significance level.
-However, the ADF--GLS test also rejects the null of a unit root in the VIX, with a $p$-value well below $1\%$.
-In light of both test results, the exact degree of persistence in the VIX is difficult to determine.
-Therefore, the persistence robustness of our test becomes an empirically desirable feature when testing for changes next.
+As in \citet{CWW15} and in line with Assumption~\ref{ass:N}, we report the AR(1) coefficient estimate for the VIX, which is 0.9824.
+The KPSS test of \citet{Kea92} rejects the null of stationarity at any conventional significance level.
+However, the ADF--GLS test of \citet{ERS96} rejects the null of a unit root in the VIX, with a $p$-value well below $1\%$.\footnote{A similar result is obtained when applying the Dickey--Fuller-type test of \citet{CT09}, which is robust to unconditional heteroskedasticity.
+Specifically, the wild bootstrap-based implementation of this test yields a $p$-value of 1.2\%.
+In computing this result, we have adopted the standard settings implemented in the \texttt{bootUR} package of \citet{SW23}.} In light of this conflicting evidence where both stationarity and non-stationarity are rejected, the exact degree of persistence in the VIX seems difficult to determine.
+Therefore, the persistence-robustness of our test becomes an empirically desirable feature when testing for changes next.

+Specifically, we now investigate the stability of the VIX as a predictor of systemic risk in the US financial system.
+We do so for the ``standard'' CoVaR in Section~\ref{``Standard'' CoVaR}, where the conditioning is on the individual financial institution, and for the Exposure CoVaR in Section~\ref{Exposure CoVaR}, where we condition on the financial system.